-Additional Costs: Cost \$75 per semester to cover food and materials.
+Additional Costs: Cost \$150 per year to cover food and materials.
 Costs may be subject to change.

 Geography

 "Geography is important because we are inextricably linked to the world we live in.
 We can only live on this planet with a knowledge of how it works and a commitment to respect it"